Generalized differentiation with positively homogeneous maps: Applications in set-valued analysis and metric regularity: Preliminaries and notation

 \end{defn} It is clear that $T$ is positively homogeneous if and only if $\gph(T)$ is a cone.
 If $T_{1},T_{2}:X\rightrightarrows Y$ are two set-valued maps such that $T_{1}(w)\subset T_{2}(w)$ for all $w\in X$, then we write this property as $T_{1}\subset T_{2}$.
 We denote the set-valued map $T(-\cdot):X\rightrightarrows Y$ to be $T(-\cdot)(w):=T(-w)$.

 We recall the definition of inner limits of a set valued map.\emph{} \begin{defn} When $S:X\rightrightarrows Y$ is a set-valued map, we say that is the \emph{outer limit} of $S$ at $\bar{x}$ and is the \emph{inner limit }of $S$ at $\bar{x}$.
 When the outer and inner limits coincide, it is called the \emph{limit}. \end{defn} The above definition of limits are equivalent to those in \cite{RW98} by \cite[Exercise 4.2]{RW98}.
-We recall the definitions of outer and inner semicontinuity. \begin{defn} For a closed-valued mapping $S:X\rightrightarrows Y$ and a point $\bar{x}\in X$: \begin{enumerate} \item $S$ is \emph{upper semicontinuous} \emph{at $\bar{x}$} if for any open set $U$ such that $S(\bar{x})\subset U$, there is a neighborhood $V$ of $\bar{x}$ such that $S(x)\subset U$ for all $x\in V$. \item $S$ is\emph{ outer semicontinuous} \emph{at $\bar{x}$} if for any open set $U$ such that $S(\bar{x})\subset U$ and $\rho>0$, there is a neighborhood $V$ of $\bar{x}$ such that $S(x)\cap\rho\mathbb{B}\subset U$ for all $x\in V$.
-Equivalently, $S$ is outer semicontinuous at $\bar{x}$ if $\limsup_{x\to\bar{x}}S(x)\subset S(\bar{x})$. \item $S$ is \emph{inner semicontinuous at $\bar{x}$ }if $S(\bar{x})\subset\liminf_{x\rightarrow\bar{x}}S(x)$. \item $S$ is \emph{continuous at $\bar{x}$ }if it is both outer and inner semicontinuous there. \end{enumerate} \end{defn} We caution that the terminology used to denote upper semicontinuity and outer semicontinuity is not consistent in the literature.
-In finite dimensions, outer semicontinuity is equivalent to the notation in \cite{RW98} (see \cite[Proposition 5.12]{RW98}), where $U$ is created by $S(\bar{x})+\epsilon\mathbb{B}$.
+We recall the definitions of outer and inner semicontinuity. \begin{defn} For a closed-valued mapping $S:X\rightrightarrows Y$ and a point $\bar{x}\in X$: \begin{enumerate} \item $S$ is \emph{upper semicontinuous} \emph{at $\bar{x}$} if for any open set $U$ such that $S(\bar{x})\subset U$, there is a neighborhood $V$ of $\bar{x}$ such that $S(x)\subset U$ for all $x\in V$. \item $S$ is\emph{ outer semicontinuous} \emph{at $\bar{x}$} if for any open set $U$ such that $S(\bar{x})\subset U$ and $\rho>0$, there is a neighborhood $V$ of $\bar{x}$ such that $S(x)\cap\rho\mathbb{B}\subset U$ for all $x\in V$. \item $S$ is \emph{inner semicontinuous at $\bar{x}$ }if $S(\bar{x})\subset\liminf_{x\rightarrow\bar{x}}S(x)$. \item $S$ is \emph{continuous at $\bar{x}$ }if it is both outer and inner semicontinuous there. \end{enumerate} \end{defn} We caution that the terminology used to denote upper semicontinuity and outer semicontinuity is not consistent in the literature.
+We choose to define outer semicontinuity in this manner because this is the property of outer semicontinuity that we will use in the proofs of the chain rule in Theorem \ref{thm:Chain-rule} and in the proofs in Section \ref{sec:Strict--T-from-T}.
+A set-valued map that is not closed-valued can still satisfy the condition for outer semicontinuity in (2).
+For example, consider $S:\mathbb{R}\rightrightarrows\mathbb{R}$ at $0$, where $S$ is defined by In finite dimensions, outer semicontinuity is equivalent to the notation in \cite{RW98} through \cite[Proposition 5.12]{RW98} and the result below. \begin{prop} For a closed-valued mapping $S:X\rightrightarrows\mathbb{R}^{m}$ and a point $\bar{x}\in X$, $S$ is outer semicontinuous at $\bar{x}$ if and only if either of the following equivalent conditions hold: \begin{enumerate} \item [(2$^*$)]$\limsup_{x\to\bar{x}}S(x)\subset S(\bar{x})$. \item [(2$^\prime$)] For any $\epsilon>0$ and $\rho>0$, there is a neighborhood $V$ of $\bar{x}$ such that

+\end{enumerate} \end{prop} \begin{proof} The equivalence of $(2)$ (in Definition \ref{def:osc-isc-cty}) and $(2^{*})$ mimics the proof of \cite[Proposition 5.12]{RW98}.
+(Note that the proof may not be extended to the case where $S:X\rightrightarrows Y$ and $Y$ is infinite dimensional since it relies on the compactness of the closed unit ball in $Y$.)